Who are you?

 I like what you're doing.
 Do you have a Patreon page or something?

 I do not have a Patreon or any other sort of donation funding stream, but following the project on Youtube, Facebook and Instagram does stroke my ego.
-As does posting photos of finished figures you've made from these designs and giving the website a shout-out.
+As does posting photos of finished figures you've made from these designs and giving the website a shout-out when somebody compliments you on your work.

 Also, it's helpful if fans of the project can be my extended eyes and ears when it comes to policing the various corners of the Doctor Who fan community to make sure nobody is out there selling figures based on our designs.
 Especially as most of you are 8 hours ahead of me and likely to be having your first coffee break by the time I'm going to bed.